 Newer furnaces are equipped with diagnostic systems that will indicate the problem with a blinking light.
 This will go a long way to eliminating the guesswork on your end!

-If the burners aren’t lighting, the ignitor is your first suspect.
+If the burners aren’t lighting, the furnace ignitor is your first suspect.
 Upon activation, it should glow for at least five seconds.
 If the ignitor is fine but the burners still aren’t coming on, you may have a problem with the flame sensor or buildup in the burner orifice.

 If clearing that out doesn’t help, try replacing the flame sensor.
 Otherwise, you may have a more complicated fix involving the blower assembly (which exchanges the air) and any of the many switches, circuits, or electronic components that help govern it.
 If you feel overwhelmed, do not hesitate to contact a technician!